WikiTeam/wikiteam/README.md

 * The errors.log file, from the dump folder
 * Stdout, copy the text from the terminal window

+## Publishing the dump
+Please consider publishing your wiki dump(s).
+You can do it yourself as explained at WikiTeam's [Publishing the dump](https://github.com/WikiTeam/wikiteam/wiki/Tutorial#Publishing_the_dump) tutorial.

 ## Contributors

 **WikiTeam** is the [Archive Team](http://www.archiveteam.org) [[GitHub](https://github.com/ArchiveTeam)] subcommittee on wikis.